 In RSG's evaluation research and vendor categorizations, we often make a distinction between "products" and "platforms."
+There's actually a continuum here, but the distinction remains important for you the technology buyer.

 Products are simpler to install and offer workaday features in a straightforward way, but are usually much less extensible.
 Platforms require greater funding and developer support, but usually offer richer capabilities, higher functional potential, and greater extensibility.